TheRenegadeCoder/pymon/README.md

 27. "What is replaces mode?" by Shaan Patel
 28. "What is updates mode?" by Colin Russel
 29. "Are arrays immutable or mutable?" by Jessica Molitor
+30. "What is inheritance?" by Xingzhi Dai
+31. "What is clears mode?" by Ethan Chilton
+32. "What is the default parameter mode when none is specified in the method contract?" by Dan Brace
+33. "What is the drawback and/or problem with aliasing?" by Michael Grady
+34. "What is a superclass?" by Ben Janita
+35. "Will you be my girlfriend?" by Ben Janita

 ---